obandomarcos/ToMoDL/paper.md

 **CPU/GPU selection** Users can choose whether to perform reconstruction on the CPU or accelerate computations using the GPU, depending on available hardware and the selected algorithm.
 When running on the GPU, napari-tomodl supports **batch reconstruction**, allowing multiple slices to be reconstructed **in parallel** to significantly improve processing speed.
 Batch size can be adjusted depending on available GPU memory.

 7. **Reconstruction settings** – Parameters controlling reconstruction quality can be adjusted, including the choice of filter (for FBP), smoothing level, and whether to clip the reconstruction to a circular field of view. **Clip to circle** Restricts reconstruction to a circular field of view, removing background noise and improving visualization for cylindrical samples. **Filter selection (for FBP methods)** Users can choose the desired filtering kernel (e.g., *Ram-Lak*, *Shepp-Logan*, etc.) for the filtered backprojection algorithm, balancing noise suppression and edge preservation.  **Smoothing level** corresponds to the number of iterations, which controls the sharpness/smoothness of the reconstructed images.
+As an altenative, in the basic mode, users can select:

+**Smoothing level** Select the smoothing strength of ToMoDL  (**HIGH**, **MEDIUM**, **LOW**).

 8. **Reconstruct full volume or specific slice(s)** – Users can decide whether to reconstruct the entire volume or only a specific slice.
 For large datasets, reconstructions can be performed in multiple batches, optimizing memory usage and computational efficiency.